trantrungvinh-dev/trantrungvinh-dev/README.md

 🎯 **Current Role:**
 Frontend Developer at Vietnam Blockchain Corporation
-- Leading frontend development for a real estate transaction platform.
+- Led frontend development from scratch for a real estate transaction platform.
-- Building highly responsive UIs with ReactJS/Next.js and TypeScript.
+- Built highly responsive UIs with ReactJS/Next.js and TypeScript.
-- Implementing features like PDF manipulation, drag-and-drop, and secure authentication.
+- Implemented features like PDF manipulation, drag-and-drop, and secure authentication.

 🛠️ **Past Experience:**
 - **Full-Stack Developer at Gia An Digital Healthcare**